crmathieu/daq/README.md

 Daq is an attempt to evaluate how data generated during a rocket launch can be captured and processed with the help of a ground station (it could be any type of vehicle that requires a form of data transmission).
 The ground station, in turn, streams the data to clients that connect to it using an authentication token.

 ### Vehicle
 In this simulation, the dynamics of a rocket launch is used to generate the data.
-This data is sent to the ground station that has any number of client connected to it.
+This data is sent to a ground station that has any number of client connected to it.
 Clients are receiving the data through a permanent websocket connection allowing for "realtime data processing".
-Upon arrival to the client, the data can be used to visualize what the vehicle is doing or can be logged for later processing.
+As the data is coming to the client, it can be used to visualize what the vehicle is doing -or- can be logged for later processing.

 ### Ground station